 - If a study abroad course does not fulfill a liberal education category, make note of and/or print the study abroad course review result

 - Download and complete the Academic Petition form (use the online form above in lieu of the PDF form)

-- Complete section A – “student information”
+- Complete section A – “Student Information”

 - Explain your request and indicate that the course you are petitioning has already been reviewed and include the result of the original review and the syllabus